Bertha Merfield: Painter and craftsperson

 Merfield exhibited landscapes, portraits, figure compositions and still-life at the Victorian Artists' Society from 1900, serving on its council from 1917, and was a capable craftsperson in a variety of media including fabrics, metal and leather, which she combined with her painting and design.
-Her seascape in oils was displayed in the 1907 First Exhibition of Women's Work, at Melbourne's Exhibition Building, and at the first annual exhibition of The Arts and Crafts Society of Victoria, on the founding council of which she served, Bertha showed stencilled fabrics, an appliqué tablecloth, three decorative panels, a freestanding screen, a two-panel screen, a leatherwork case, a suite of furniture, enamels to her own and others' designs and including a jewellery case.
+Her seascape in oils was displayed, with ten others of her paintings, in the 1907 First Exhibition of Women's Work, at Melbourne's Exhibition Building, and at the first annual exhibition of The Arts and Crafts Society of Victoria, on the founding council of which she served, Bertha showed stencilled fabrics, an appliqué tablecloth, three decorative panels, a freestanding screen, a two-panel screen, a leatherwork case, a suite of furniture, enamels to her own and others' designs and including a jewellery case.
 The work received attention in the 1909 proceedings of the Royal Victorian Institute of Architects which noted that it 'represented work on a large scale, all simply and effectively treated.'
 Her work was also marketed by W. H. Rocke and Co.

 In December 1910, having been granted a Longstaff traveling scholarship, Bertha returned on the SS Bremen to London, staying with Edith Onians in Chelsea's artists' quarter, to study again with George Clausen who was 'personally interested in her work,' and at the Slade School, and to survey the latest trends in European applied art.
 Her painting The Passing Cloud was exhibited at the Royal Academy in 1911.
 In Finland Merfield visited weaver Baroness von Leaghen from whom she took samples to take back to the Melbourne Arts and Crafts Society.